melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 differences in catchability, as well as variance associated with selecting a relatively small number (approximately 700) of possible cells from a very large set of possible cells spread from the Mexican to the Canadian borders.

+**Available Data**

+- Conditional Age-at-Length (xx fish)
+- Additional lengths of fish not aged
+- Index of abundance (for a detailed description of the index see frog)
+  + The index was considered, but not used in the pre-STAR base model.
+Sample sizes of vermilion rockfish were low.

 ### NWFSC Hook and Line Survey